Table of contents

-A hybrid event includes live and digital components.
-These events can be anything — a fundraising campaign, trade show, or conference — with face-to-face and virtual attendees.
-Supporters have the option to attend in-person or online.
+A hybrid fundraising event includes live and digital components.
+These events can be anything—an annual gala, a livestreamed benefit concert, or a remote charity 5K—with face-to-face and virtual attendees.
+Supporters have the option to attend in person or online.

 Unsurprisingly, this is also any event organizer's greatest challenge.
 How do you make virtual attendees feel as though they're attending in person?
 How do you field questions from the live audience while responding to the online chat?

-Hybrid events offer a number of advantages.
+Hybrid event fundraising offers a number of advantages.
 If the thought of planning a campaign with two distinct audiences feels overwhelming, keep these benefits in mind.

 1. It may help you hit your fundraising goal 🎯